-Plug and Play is a configuration method that makes expanding your computer easier.
+Your computer uses the Plug and Play method to configure adapters.
 Support for Plug and Play is built into the system board of your computer.

 If an adapter is Plug and Play, there are no switches or jumpers that must be set on the adapter.
 A Plug and Play adapter comes with configuration specifications set in memory to provide installation information to the computer during startup.
 When you install or remove Plug and Play adapters, this information is interpreted by the basic input/output system (BIOS), which supports Plug and Play technology.
 If the required resources are available, the BIOS software automatically configures the adapter around the resources already in use by other devices.